Carbon Reduction Plan 🌱

 Scope 2 Emissions

-Scope 2 emissions are any indirect emissions from electricity purchased and used by the Interact.
+Scope 2 emissions are any indirect emissions from electricity purchased and used by Interact.

 Scope 3 Emissions

 Scope 3 covers indirect emissions from the activities of Interact and its employees, occurring from sources that they do not own or do not control.
-Key Scope 3 emissions are made up of purchasing office equipment (incl.
-PCs, Monitors, Desk and Office chairs), and Employee commuting (approx. 43% staff travel by car or car chare (source: employee survey 2023))
+Key Scope 3 emissions comprising the purchase of goods, e.g. office equipment (incl.
+PCs, Monitors, Desk and Office chairs), office related services and employee commuting (reporting to be improved though regular employee travel surveys).
+Indirect emissions have been estimate using company expenditure reported in 2025 and a carbon footprint calculator 5.

 Current Emissions Reporting